 - switching medications if you suspect a medication is causing ED

-In addition to diet, there are other lifestyle changes that may help both reduce high cholesterol levels and improve ED.
+In addition to diet, there are other lifestyle changes that may help to reduce high cholesterol levels and improve ED.
 Try these options:

-Researchers haven’t determined that high cholesterol is a direct cause of ED, but the condition may contribute to erectile problems.
-Maintaining a healthy diet and lifestyle can reduce your cholesterol levels, which may also lower your chances of developing ED.
+Researchers haven’t determined that high cholesterol is a direct cause of ED, but the condition may contribute to erection problems.
+Maintaining a healthy lifestyle can reduce your cholesterol levels, which may also lower your chances of developing ED.

-Speak with your doctor if you have concerns about your cholesterol or erectile issues so that you can come up with a treatment plan that works best for you.
+Speak with your doctor if you have concerns about your cholesterol or erectile issues.
+They can help you come up with a treatment plan that works best for you.